CaramelF/Week-8-/README.md

 ## How to Use

+1. Download the week 8 zip file
-1. Place `owid-covid-data.csv` in the same directory as the notebook.
+2. Place `owid-covid-data.csv` in the same directory as the notebook.
-2. Open [covid_data.ipynb](covid_data.ipynb) in Jupyter Notebook or VS Code.
+3. Open [covid_data.ipynb](covid_data.ipynb) in Jupyter Notebook or VS Code.
-3. Run the notebook cells to perform the analysis and view the visualizations.
+4. Run the notebook cells to perform the analysis and view the visualizations.

 ## Notes